davetron5000/wtf-is-a-webpack/markdown/testing.md

 It's common to use `karma init` to create a config file to start off with but this a) requires interactive input and b) places the file in the current directory.
-We don't want either of those, so create `spec/karma.conf.js` like so:
+We don't want either of those, so create `spec/karma.conf.js` yourself.
+The bare minimum information you have to provide is:

+* What testing frameworks are being used (Jasmine, in our case)
+* Where the actual test files are (`spec/` in our case)
+* What browsers we want to run the code in.
+(See below for why we have to care about browsers)

+The mimimal configuration would be :

-!ADD_TO spec/karma.conf.js
+!CREATE_FILE spec/karma.conf.js
 module.exports = function(config) {
   config.set({
-    basePath: '',
     frameworks: ['jasmine'],
     files: [
       '**/*.spec.js'
     ],
-    exclude: [
-    ],
-    preprocessors: {
-    },
-    reporters: ['progress'],
-    port: 9876,
-    colors: true,
-    logLevel: config.LOG_INFO,
-    autoWatch: true,
-    browsers: ['PhantomJS'],
+    browsers: ['PhantomJS']
-    singleRun: true,
-    concurrency: Infinity
   })
 }
-!END ADD_TO
+!END CREATE_FILE

-The configuration is an exported function that's given an object that we set some values on.
-These keys are [all documented](https://karma-runner.github.io/1.0/config/configuration-file.html) if you want to know what they do, but basically we are telling Karma:

-* Where are test files are (`**/*.spec.js`, noting that this is relative to where the config file is.)
+Note that the location of our test files is relative to wherever the config file is.
+Since we put it in `spec/`, `**/*.spec.js` means "all the files in `spec/` that end in `.spec.js`.
-* What testing framework we are using (`jasmine`)
-* What browsers to run our code under (`PhantomJS`)

-"Wait, browsers?
-PhantomJS?".
-Sorry about that.
-Karma is for testing front-end code, which is what we are writing, and that code should be tested in a browser.
+But I'm burying the lead.
+We had to do something with browsers.
+I know and I'm really sorry, but this is how it has to be.

+Our code will ultimately run in a browser, and as nice as it would be to just execute it quickly using Node, as professional developers, we need to test our code how it will be executed.
+That's in a brwoser.

 PhantomJS is a browser that runs headlessly, meaning it's the only way to run our tests, with Karma, on the command line.

-This seems like it sucks, and it does in many ways, however it *is* a good idea to test our code in the runtime it'll be used in, and that's a browser.
+I know this sucks, and you should brace yourself for a terrible testing experience, but let's just give thanks that it's possible and that we don't have to pop up Firefox and deal with all that.

-You'll need to install [PhantomJS][phantomjs] if you haven't.
+So…you'll need to install [PhantomJS][phantomjs] if you haven't.
+When you do that, you can test your intall
+thusly:

 !SH phantomjs --version